 3. Publishing Incomplete Pages

 My advice is wait until your website is complete before you launch it.
-Whilst building your website, you can use a maintenance mode plugin such as Anticipate to keep interested parties informed of your launch date.
+While building your website, you can use a maintenance mode plugin such to keep interested parties informed of your launch date.

 4. Installing Unnecessary Plugins